kosar/howto/doorbell.md

 In this circuit, R1 and R2 are resistors that are placed in series with the 16V line.
 The value of these resistors will determine the ratio at which the input voltage is divided.

-To calculate the resistor values, you can use the following formula:
+To calculate the resistor values, use the following formula:

 $$R1 = R2 * \frac{Vout}{Vin - Vout}$$